 Introduction

 The Shirley S. and Bernard Kazon Collection in Special Collections is launching an annual “academic prize” to promote student engagement with the collection, in line with the donor’s wishes.
-To fit the academic environment of the 21st century, “essay” has been expanded to include any creative original scholarly work using items from the collection, produced by a USM student.
+The prize is for any creative, original scholarly work using items from the collection, produced by a USM undergraduate student.
 This may be a written essay, an exhibition, a podcast, or any scholarly project.

 - Undergraduate students currently enrolled in USM.